ElfSundae/AVDemo/README.md

 A simple AV Foundation based movie editing application for iOS.

+### AVTimedAnnotationWriter: Using Custom Annotation Metadata for Movie Writing and Playback

+Demonstrates how to use the AVAssetWriterInputMetadataAdaptor API to write circle annotation metadata during video playback.
+The captured movie file has video, audio and metadata track.
+The metadata track contains circle annotation which is vended during playback using AVPlayerItemMetadataOutput.

 ### avTouch

 The avTouch sample demonstrates use of the AVAudioPlayer class for basic audio playback.